rgirodon/NotificationEngine/README.md

 }
 ```

-is sent to URL http://host:port/notificationengine/rawNotification.do with method PUT and header Content-Type set to application/json, then a Raw Notification with such Toppic and Context will be persisted.
+is sent to URL http://host:port/notificationengine/rawNotification.do with method PUT and header Content-Type set to application/json, then a Raw Notification with such Topic and Context will be persisted.

 It will be in the MongoDB database, in rawnotifications collection, with that format :